 Designate as authenticator for Lets EncryptΒΆ

-This guide will help you configuring certbot
+This guide will help you configuring certbot to work with

 plugins for OpenStack DNS (Designate) to verify Lets Encrypt